perseids-project/perseids_docs/INSTALL.md

 (Note they depend also on postgresql)

-These services are used by the OA annotation, treebank and alignment editors.
+These services are used by the OA annotation (the treebank editor uses them too, but doesn't have the same issue with localhost as that uses a POST rather than feeding a URI to the service)

 # Setup the Perseids tokenize xquery